 - Foliage wilting or drooping

 These symptoms indicate it’s time to thoroughly water the irises.
-Catching moisture needs early prevents further issues.
+Addressing moisture needs at the first signs of drought stress prevents further issues.

 -

-New plantings – Water 1 inch per week for the first 1-2 years as roots develop.
+New iris plantings – Water 1 inch per week for the first 1-2 years as roots establish.

 -

-Bearded iris – Allow soil to dry out 2-3 inches between waterings.
+Established bearded iris – Allow soil to dry out 2-3 inches deep between waterings.
+Water when dry.

 -